 The majority of Americans do not want the court to overturn Roe v.
 Wade, Hovis added.

-A 2019 poll from the Pew Research Center found 61 percent of adult Americans believe abortion should be legal in all or most cases, whereas 38 percent said it should be illegal in all or most cases.
+A 2019 poll from the Pew Research Center found 61% of adult Americans believe abortion should be legal in all or most cases, whereas 38% said it should be illegal in all or most cases.

 The California Pro-Life Council, an affiliate of the National Right to Life Committee, declined an interview with San José Spotlight.
 The West Valley Republican Women Federated, an affiliate of the National Federation of Republican Women, did not respond to a request for comment.

-During her four-day confirmation hearing, which concluded Oct.
-15, Barrett mostly evaded specific questions and said it would be inappropriate to share her personal views.
+During her four-day confirmation hearing, which concluded on Thursday, Barrett mostly evaded specific questions and said it would be inappropriate to share her personal views.

-Sen. Dianne Feinstein (D-California) pressed Barrett for a straightforward answer on whether she believed Roe v.
+Sen. Dianne Feinstein (D-Calif.) pressed Barrett for a straightforward answer on whether she believed Roe v.
 Wade was erroneously decided.

 “As a college student in the 1950s, I saw what happened to young women who became pregnant at a time when abortion was not legal in this country,” Feinstein said.
 “I went to Stanford.
 I saw the trips to Mexico, I saw young woman try to hurt themselves and it was really deeply, deeply concerning.”